taylorlapeyre/taylorlapeyre.github.io/resume.md

 ### Skills

-Proficient in all items listed.
-Items are sorted from most to least experience.
+Proficient in all items listed, sorted from most to least experience.

 #### Languages